 Mortgage principal curtailment is a complicated way of saying that you owe less on your home loan.
-Principal curtailment can happen when you pay extra every month or by periodically sending in large extra payments.
+Principal curtailment can happen when you pay extra every month or if you periodically make large principal payments on your mortgage.
 Curtailments can also happen as part of a loan modification, where the terms of your loan change to make it easier for you to pay.
 They can also happen to correct lender errors or closing matters.

 Paying Extra Every Month

 One of the simplest ways to curtail your principal is to add a little bit of money to your monthly mortgage payment.
 Given that you're paying more interest than principal for much of the life of your mortgage, even a little bit extra makes a real difference.
 For instance, if you have a $125,000, 30-year mortgage at 4.75 percent, your monthly payment is $652.06.
 Rounding it up to $700 saves almost 50 payments -- taking more than four years off your loan's life.
-Paying $752.06 gets it paid off in less than 23 years, and adding an extra $200 per month to get the payment to $852.06 will turn your 30-year mortgage into an 18-year, four-month mortgage.
+Paying $752.06 gets the debt paid off in less than 23 years.
+Adding an extra $200 per month will turn your 30-year mortgage into one that spans only 18 years and four months.

 Periodic Lump Sums